Divi Tips : Hello Bar - Notification Bar

 Create a notification or promotion bar with Divi (Hello Bar)

-1,212 words
+1254 words

-5
+5 reading minutes

 Notif Bar Demo 1

-1 - What is a "notification bar" or "Hello Bar"?
+1 - What is a "notification bar" or "Hello Bar"

-Can you see the difference?
+See the difference?

 Examples of notification bars

-Did you know that you can test Divi for free?
-Go to this page and click on "TRY IT FOR FREE
+Do you know you can test Divi for free?
+See you on this page and click on "TRY IT FOR FREE"

-2 - Divi notification bar: video tutorial
+2 - Divi notification bar: the video tutorial

-Here we go 👉
+Here we go. 👉

-3 - Detailed explanations...
+3 - The detailed explanations...

-As explained in the video tutorial, I chose to place my Hello Bar directly in the body of my site.
+As explained in the video tutorial, I chose to Place my Hello Bar directly in the body of my site.

 Here are some steps: